Reviewing a new housing option.

 - 20,000+ sq. ft. – Design Review Board review

-We recognize small efficiency dwelling units and congregate residences as emerging and viable types of housing.
+We recognize micro-housing and congregate residences as an emerging and viable type of housing.
 This housing can help achieve Seattle's Comprehensive Plan goals and policies by:

 - Reducing the cost of developing new housing

 - Fostering an adequate and diverse supply of housing

 We will deliver our recommendations on the permitting and design of micro-housing and congregate residences to City Council.
 After deliberating and holding a public hearing, the City Council will adopt legislation.